hydrophobis/EepyGuy/README.md

 * !version: Gets the server's version
 * !hcommand: Gives the command to make hydrophobis.mc the server ip instead of some gobboldy-gook
 * !eepyhelp: Shows list of commands
-* !refresh: Pulls most recent version from this repo
+* !refresh: Pulls most recent version from this repo (you should never run this)